Logo primary

 Project: Midwest Permaculture

-Posted by Christopher Milton Dixon almost 11 years ago
+Posted by Christopher Milton Dixon over 11 years ago

 While the city of Chicago was shutting down due to too much rain last week just 60 miles north of us, the swales, ponds, berms and rain gardens we have put in around our home and in Stelle did their job of filling up and holding water back from the creeks